adimyth/arya_date/README.md

 ```

 ## Things to Try
 * Use larger model with more number of convolution blocks.
-Apply BatchNormalization after each convolution block
 * For some cases the model predicts sequences of length other than 8.
 Maybe playing around with the number of units in the last Bi-LSTM layer might help
 * CRNN with Spatial Transformer - https://github.com/sbillburg/CRNN-with-STN
 * Use model weights trained from CRNN on SVHN dataset - https://github.com/kfengtee/crnn-license-plate-OCR.
 (Based on torch)